I Remember You (Johnny Mercer and Victor Schertzinger song)

 "I Remember You" is a popular song, published in 1941.
 The music was written by Victor Schertzinger, with lyrics by Johnny Mercer.
 The song was originally recorded by Jimmy Dorsey in 1941.
-It has since been covered most notably by Frank Ifield, Glen Campbell and Björk.
+It has since been covered by Frank Ifield, Glen Campbell, Björk, Alfredo Casero and others.

 History

 "I Remember You" was one of several songs introduced in the film The Fleet's In (1942).

 In 1941 Johnny Mercer's affair with Judy Garland ended when she married composer David Rose, driving Mercer to write I Remember You.
-Singer Mary Cleere Haran, who once did an astrological analysis of Mercer and Garland, said that both Mercer's Day In and Day Out and I Remember You were directly inspired by Garland.
+Singer Mary Cleere Haran said that both Mercer's "Day In and Day Out" and "I Remember You" were directly inspired by Garland.